DeSantis argues he’s top Trump alternative even as ex-president’s indictment overshadows 2024 race

 The Florida governor sought to project strength amid the turmoil by campaigning in Oklahoma — one of more than a dozen states scheduled to hold its Republican primary on Super Tuesday, weeks after the earliest states vote.
 He also notched the endorsement of the state’s Republican Gov. Kevin Stitt, the first governor to formally announce his support for DeSantis, while appearing at a rally in the state’s second-largest city of Tulsa.

+“So our duty is to preserve what the founders of the country called the sacred fire of liberty,” said the governor, who wore jeans, cowboy boots and a red-and-blue checked shirt.
+He ticked through the Declaration of Independence, the battle of Gettysburg and the Normandy invasion during World War II as moments Americans rallied during times of crisis.

+“Our generation now is called upon to carry this torch.
+It’s not a responsibility we should shy away from,” DeSantis said.
+“It’s a responsibility we should welcome.
+We have to stand firm for the truth, and we have to remain resolute in the defense of core American and enduring principles.”

-Later, DeSantis planned to stop at a rodeo in Ponca.
+Later, he planned to stop at a rodeo in Ponca.

 The legal drama presents both an opportunity and challenge for DeSantis and other Trump campaign rivals.
 Multiple criminal cases — while initially lifting Trump’s polling numbers and fundraising efforts — could ultimately undermine the former president as the best general election candidate against President Joe Biden.